Millah Murrah Paratrooper is the “perfect package” according to the proud owners of Australia’s most expensive Angus bull, the Cowan family.

 “He’s the perfect package for us.”

-He said Achmea’s partnership with Angus Australia was another area of alignment between the two parties, as well as being a strong indicator of the insurer’s commitment and understanding of Australia’s agricultural industry.
+He said Achmea’s Strategic Alliance with Angus Australia was another area of alignment between the two parties, as well as being a strong indicator of the insurer’s commitment and understanding of Australia’s agricultural industry.

 “They have provided a first-class service for us,” Mr Cowan said.